 Action items must be presented by motion consistent with parliamentary procedure.
 Actionitems are any formal or informal action taken on behalf of the council or in the council's name.
-This includes, but is not limited to, sponsoring a public event; releasing a formal report or recommendation to the Governor; or establishing training or educational programing.
+This includes, but is not limited to, sponsoring a public event or releasing a formal report or recommendation to the Governor.